rokwire/rokwire-community/Tutorials/diffs-example.md

-The quick brown fox jumps over the lazy moon!
+The quick brown fox is crazy like its conspecifics, and jumps over the moon!